UNSOLVED NO MORE: A Cold Case Detective’s Fight For Justice by Kenneth L. Mains

 KM – You know that’s a great question.
 I am currently supervising our County’s Drug Task Force as a Detective for the District Attorney’s Office as well as doing the cold case work there.
 I enjoy the people I work with….yet victims families and Hollywood seem to call me constantly wanting my help.
 I put victims families as a top priority on my list.
 I want to help them get closure or at least piece of mind knowing what happened to their loved one.
 I can do that and I do do that for them.
 I have a Consulting Firm where I help law enforcement and victims families.
 Sometimes law enforcement asks me to personally look at cases for them.
 Sometimes victims families ask me to.
 I will never and have never said no to either one no matter how busy I am.

 I have gotten so many requests the past year I had to hire another employee to help me.
-So, things are going great and I am glad I can help others, especially with the most tragic incident that took place in their lives….it is a great responsibility but it is one I embrace!
-So it seems like I have been travelling a lot lately but the most precious time for me is the few minutes alone I get when I return home and spend time with my family!
+So, things are going great, and I am glad I can help others, especially with the most tragic incident that took place in their lives….it is a great responsibility, but it is one I embrace!
+So it seems like I have been traveling a lot lately but the most precious time for me is the few minutes alone I get when I return home and spend time with my family!
 To me, that is what life is all about….but even while I am sitting there, in the peace and quiet of my home, my mind is constantly searching for answers to the cold cases I am investigating….I never turn it off!
 That’s how you solve the unsolved.